chriskrycho/v5.chriskrycho.com/site/journal/2020/Initializing Class Fields in Ember Octane.md

 })
 ```

 This is because of how classic classes worked: the values passed into the POJO were set on the [prototype] for the class, and so were shared between all instances of the class.
 That meant that when you passed an array literal as part of the POJO, like `someData: []`, that same array would be shared between *all* instances of the component.
-This is *almost never* what you want, so developers learned (and Ember's official lint rule set enforced!) that any reference types like objects or arrays be set in `init`.
+This is *almost never* what you want, so developers learned (and [Ember's official lint rule set][lint] enforced!) that any reference types like objects or arrays be set in `init`.

 When working with native classes, though, class fields are *not* set on the prototype, but on the instance.
 That means that you can just define values directly as class fields, because this—